WigsZ/WigsZ/README.md

 - 👋 Hi, I’m @WigsZ
 - 👀 I’m interested in roleplaying, freeform mostly, but all forms of it is interesting!
-- 🌱 I’m currently learning PBP GMing and GitHub.
+- 🌱 I’m currently learning Python and GitHub.
 - 📫 I can be reached on Discord, @Wigs#4221
 <!---
 WigsZ/WigsZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.